netlify/build/README.md

 Netlify build is the next generation of CI/CD tooling for modern web applications.

-We have fully synchronized the Netlify build experience across the board, giving users a the same build pipeline directly on their local machines.
+We have fully synchronized the Netlify build experience across the board, giving users a the same build pipeline they know & love in Netlify directly on their local machines.

 Whether you are building your site locally with `netlify build` or through git commits in Netlify, developers have access to a powerful set of build features.

-Netlify Build is flexible enough for any kind of build setup & is extendable to fit your unique project requirements.
+**Netlify Build** is flexible & build to support any kind of build flow.
+It is extendable to fit your unique project requirements.

+## Design principles

+- Core should be extendable
+- Modular components

 ##  Requirements